one-touch-provisioning/otp-gitops/README.md

     - Services GitOps repository ([https://github.com/one-touch-provisioning/otp-gitops-services](https://github.com/one-touch-provisioning/otp-gitops-services)): Contains the YAMLs for K8s resources which will be used by the `application` layer.
 This could include `subscriptions` for Operators, YAMLs of custom resources provided, or Helm Charts for tools provided by a third party.
 These resource would usually be managed by the Administrator(s) and/or a DevOps team supporting application developers.

     - Apps GitOps repository ([https://github.com/one-touch-provisioning/otp-gitops-apps](https://github.com/one-touch-provisioning/otp-gitops-apps)): Contains the YAMLs for K8s resources to deploy `applications`.

-Within this asset, we treat Managed OpenShift clusters as `applications`.
+    - Clusters GitOps repository ([https://github.com/one-touch-provisioning/otp-gitops-clusters](https://github.com/one-touch-provisioning/otp-gitops-clusters)): Contains the YAMLs for K8s resources to deploy `OpenShift Clusters`.

 1. Create a new GitHub Organization using instructions from this [GitHub documentation](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).